magla/teft/README.md

 **What are the benefits of using React?**\
 React is a modern framework that allows you to make modular, component-based frontend.
 Compared to e.g. jQuery, it allows you more control over the specific component behavior and interactivity.
 Oragnization of code is usually also greatly improved.\
-React provides only the View level (in a typical MVP), so it can be hooked up to a headless CMS or a Rest API.
+React provides only the View level (in a typical MVC), so it can be hooked up to a headless CMS or a Rest API.
 Vue is also a good candidate for this task, but frameworks like Angular are more suitable for web apps, where the focus is not on the content, but functionality.

 **Are there any drawbacks of using React?**\
 React does not allow on easy content input/change.
 If using only React, a whole seperate project to create a user-friendly admin page would have to be developed.
 SEO with React is still a problem, although search engines have improved.